zchryr/zsync/README.md

 I created this project because I wanted to have more visibility into off-site backups that I'm running.
 I think [rsync](https://en.wikipedia.org/wiki/Rsync) is amazing, so that's why this is basically just a wrapper around it written in Python with some extra Mattermost notification functionality.
 I know [zsync](http://zsync.moria.org.uk/) already exists, but I named it this before realizing that, and mainly because my name starts with a z.

+## Why To Use This

+As mentioned the purpose of this project is to sync an on-site NAS, to an off-site NAS.
+The rsync arguments specified in the python script only move files that are not on the remote host.
+The real reason to use this, is to get some visibility into which files are transferred to the remote server.
+I invision this to be used in cron job / schedule, where a nightly backup is made to the off-site NAS.

 ## How To Run This
 ### docker-compose [option 1]
 Using `docker-compose` you can use the example `docker-compose.yml` file includued in this repo.
 That file has the three volumes that you need to create and configure for this to work.
 I would recommend a command something like `docker-compose up && docker-compose down` to run this with compose.